jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/excercice.mct.md

 --

-how variable type are there ?
+How many variable type are there ?

 [ ] 2
 [x] 5